-When retired ski instructor Larry Humm hit the slopes in Vermont with his wife and his friends last year he had never suffered a skiing injury.
+In Vermont, retired ski instructor Larry Humm hit the slopes with his wife and friends, having never suffered a skiing injury.
 That day, however, something went wrong.
-“I read a ridge in the terrain wrong and got sucked into soft, deep snow and before I could make necessary corrections I had hit a tree.
+“I read a ridge in the terrain wrong and got sucked into soft, deep snow, and before I could make necessary corrections I had hit a tree.
 It was not pretty,” said Larry.

 “The Ski Patrol stabilized my body (with possible neck injuries) and took me to the bottom of the mountain where I was transported by ground ambulance to the helicopter pad at Jackson Gore and from there I was flown to Dartmouth Medical Center in Lebanon, New Hampshire and admitted to the trauma Intensive Care Unit.”